 |Turnover less than Rs.
 2 Crore||Optional|

 |Turnover more than Rs.
 2 Crore and less than Rs.
 5 Crore||Mandatory|

 Note- Here turnover word will be read as Aggregate Turnover.
 For this, you can read- “Aggregate Turnover In GST- How to Calculate Threshold Limit for GSTR 9 and GSTR 9C“

 Non-applicability of GSTR 9- Annual Return

 The following persons are not required to file GST Annual Return (GSTR 9).

-👉 Person supplying OIDAR service from place outside India.
+- Person supplying OIDAR service from a place outside India.

-As per the above, The GST return is applicable when total turnover on the PAN India basis exceeds Rs.
-2 crores for FY 2019-20.
+The GST return is applicable when total turnover on the PAN India basis exceeds Rs.
+2 crores for FY 2020-21.
 However, GST Return will be file GSTIN wise.
 For Example, Newtaxroute has units in Delhi having a turnover of Rs.
 50 Lakh, in Uttar Pradesh Rs.
 1 Crore, and in Gujrat Rs.
 2 Crore.
 The turnover is, therefore is Rs.
 3.5 Crore.
 Therefore GST Annual Return filing is applicable to all its units.

 Join our Social Community

 Disclaimer: The information contained in the above article are solely for informational purpose after exercising due care.
 However, it does not constitute professional advice or a formal recommendation.
 The author does not own any responsibility for any loss or damage caused to any person, directly or indirectly, for any action taken on the basis of the above article.